-Today, we are going to show you how to take android screenshot on your favorite Android device.
+Today, we are going to show you how to take an android screenshot on your favourite Android device.
 We will tell you how to take screenshots on different Android versions and also different ways to take screenshots on popular devices.

 - Take screenshots for demonstration purposes.

 - You can show real-time situation of your phone to any technician to help you.